spestana/planetsca/docs/installation.rst

     Ensure that Python is installed on your system.
 For data access, you must have an API key from Planet

-To Install the package use
+To install the package, use

 .. code-block:: bash